East Liverpool, Ohio: Government

 East Liverpool operates under a mayor–council government.
 Eight council members are elected as a legislature for 2-year terms, comprising four separate wards, three at-large districts, and a council president.
 In addition, an independently elected mayor serves as an executive.
-The current mayor is Gregory T. Bricker, and the current council president is John A. Torma.
+As of 2024, the mayor is Robert J. Smith and the council president is John A. Torma.
 The mayor, auditor, treasurer, and law director are all elected to 4-year terms.